temcocontrols/T3000-API/README.md

 # T3000 API

-T3000 API,This is the API for interacting with the building database.
+T3000 API,This is the API for interacting with the building database, you will need to install it to run and use the [T3000 web client](https://github.com/temcocontrols/T3000_Client).

 For the full documentation check [the web documentation](https://temcocontrols-app-lib-docs.netlify.app)